cyrilwanner/next-optimized-images/README.md

 ### Query params

 There are some cases where you don't want to reference a file or get a base64 data-uri but you actually want to include the raw file directly into your html.
-Specially for svgs because you can't style them with css if they are in a `src` attribute on an image.
+Especially for svgs because you can't style them with css if they are in an `src` attribute on an image.

 So there are additional options you can specify as query params when you import the images: